Minimising the impact of security lighting

 Taking positive action

 All this good work by Devon County Council and other responsible landowners / householders can be easily negated however if householders choose to install overpowered and inappropriate external lighting of their own.
-With this in mind, during 2009 the AONB Information Caravan toured the area’s Agricultural Shows with a display focused on the area’s dark night skies and natural nightscapes and a demonstration of good and bad home lighting practice.
+With this in mind, during 2009 the National Landscape Information Caravan toured the area’s Agricultural Shows with a display focused on the area’s dark night skies and natural nightscapes and a demonstration of good and bad home lighting practice.

 Please contact us if you require any further information.